joskid/fotochest/README.md

 Follow the installation directions in the help guide that is included in the package.

 Currently there is no installer however, installation is as simple as setting up a new CI install.
 This release is done enough to be considered stable, but as with all software there are still issues.
-We are planning on releasing 1.0 before the end of 2010.
 Paid hosting plans are available from FotoChest.com

 ##Road Map